Jonathan India Player Props: Reds vs. Orioles

 Jonathan India At The Plate

-- He has hit a long ball in 11.4% of his games this year, and 2.9% of his trips to the dish.
+- In 11.3% of his games this year, he has gone deep, and 2.8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.